aco-rt/Foundry-VTT-Oracle/Readme.md

 ## Step 4a : Download Foundry NodeJS version

 During the script execution it will ask you for a timed url.
 This can be found under your user name on the top right of foundryvtt website.
 Click your user name and then the purchased license tab on the left.
-Select the recommended version and Linux/NodeJS version in the downloads options.
+Select the recommended version and NodeJS version in the downloads options.
 Click on the Timed URL button to copy a download url.
 Not the Download button.
 We need the link to download foundryVTT from the command line.
 Now paste (crtl+v or right click paste) your url that was copied to the clipboard into your cmd/terminal promt.
 Hurry you only have 5 mins to do this step. press enter.

 Now relax, you are almost done.